 - A defective design, such as a ramp with a sharp, unmarked drop, or uneven stairs or walkways, can cause a dangerous fall.

 - Negligent maintenance can result in a slippery surface, broken stair rail, and other dangerous situations.

 - A contractor's failure to plow snow as required, or a building owner's neglect in maintaining gutters, may also cause a fall.

 - Failure to clear snow and ice, by a property owner and/or failure to use sand or salt

 In general, a property owner has a responsibility to keep the premises, including floors and sidewalks, in a safe condition and has a duty to warn visitors (invited guests, customers, employees, etc.) of any hazards of which the property owner knows or should have knowledge of with reasonable attention or diligence.

 If you have been injured, you need an aggressive lawyer who cares and will fight to get results.
 The Law Office of Rachel M. Matos will fight to get you fully compensated for your injuries, and if the insurance company refuses to make a fair and reasonable settlement offer, Attorney Matos has the determination and experience to file a lawsuit and go to trial to make sure you are justly compensated.

-If you have been injured, contact the personal injury lawyer Rachel M. Matos today to schedule your free case evaluation and get started today.
+If you have been injured, contact the personal injury lawyer Rachel M. Matos today to schedule a case evaluation and get started today.